A few quick thoughts and then an introduction to our articles before you get started.

 The point is, that if we know a little about light, colour and vision then we can begin to grasp how we see the world and appreciate something of why it appears as it does.
 As we become more aware of how and what we see now, then we can begin to explore new ways of looking at things.

-To come to terms with the how, what and why of visual perception is a matter of thinking through the act of seeing and what we see.
-It’s also about questioning the different ways we know how to look at things and of both learning new way of looking more closely and developing the scope of our vision.
+To come to terms with the how what and why of visual perception is a matter of thinking through the act of seeing and what we see.
+It’s about questioning the different ways we already look at things, learning new ways of looking more closely and widening the scope of our vision.

 Although the world does simply appear in front of us whenever we open our eyes and look around, seeing properly involves skill.
-We have all been learning those skills since we were infants and everyone with normal eyesight already knows a lot about how to get by on a daily basis.
-But there is so much more!
+We have all been learning those skills since we were infants and everyone with normal eyesight already knows a lot about how to use their visual senses to make their way through the world.
+But could we see more?

-But learning new skills is not always straightforward!
-Not everyone knows how to think about the experience of seeing in a rigorous, critical and sceptical way.
-Most of us are far too busily caught up in the action and absorbed in the content to break through everyday expectations and to really change how we do things.
+Learning new skills is not always straightforward!
+Not everyone knows how to think about and reflect on the experience of seeing in a rigorous, critical and sceptical way.
+Most of us are far too busily caught up in the action and absorbed in the detail to break through established behaviour and to really change how we do things.

 Lightcolourvision.org is all about exploring how to become a ninja master of seeing.
 Once completed, this series of articles, will try and ask the difficult questions, map out as much of the journey as we can, and, explore how anyone with sufficient motivation can develop new skills and learn to see in new, unexpected and beneficial ways.